 - Place mixture in the bottom of each paper liner, patting down, dividing evenly between all 18.

-- Beat the rest of the ingredients together with a hand mixer ( EXCEPT cherry pie filling) until fluffy.
+- Cheesecake mixture: Beat the rest of the ingredients together with an electric hand mixer, on medium speed ( EXCEPT cherry pie filling) until fluffy.

-- Spoon filling into paper muffin/cupcake liners on top of base/crust to ⅔ full (dividing between all 18.)
+- Spoon cheesecake batter into paper muffin/cupcake liners on top of base/crust to ⅔ full (dividing between all 18.)

 - Cool for about 10 minutes.
 When cool, top with cherry pie filling.

 - Refrigerate until ready to serve.